-In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers from September 1 through 30.
 During the maneuvers, the Red Army, which the 192nd was part of, broke through the lines of the Blue Army.
 As they approached the headquarters of the army, which was under the command of General George Patton, the maneuvers were suddenly canceled.
-The 192nd was ordered to remain behind at Camp Polk instead of returning to Ft.
+The 192nd was ordered to Camp Polk instead of returning to Ft.
 Knox.
 None of the members had any idea why this order was given.

 On the side of a hill at Camp Polk, the tankers learned they were being sent overseas as part of Operation PLUM.
 Within hours many men had figured out that "PLUM" stood for Philippines, Luzon, Manila.
 Those men 29 years old or older were given the opportunity to resign from federal service.
 Replacements for the men came from the 753rd Tank Battalion which had been sent to Camp Polk from Ft.
 Benning, Georgia.
 The 192nd also received the battalion's tanks and half-tracks.